ActsAsParanoid/acts_as_paranoid/README.md

 ## Support

-**This branch targets Rails 4.2, 5.0 and 5.1, with experimental support for 5.2**
+**This branch targets Rails 4.2, 5.0 and 5.1, with experimental support for 5.2+**

-If you're working with another version, switch to the corresponding branch, or require an older version of the `acts_as_paranoid` gem.
+If you're working with Rails 4.1-, switch to the corresponding branch, or require an older version of the `acts_as_paranoid` gem.

-### Known issues with Rails 5.2
+### Known issues with Rails 5.2+

 * Using acts_as_paranoid and ActiveStorage on the same model [leads to a SystemStackError](https://github.com/ActsAsParanoid/acts_as_paranoid/issues/103).